 Professor Philip E Steinberg

 Phil Steinberg joined IBRU in September 2013 as Director.
 He has written extensively on the history of the law of the sea and its development in the context of regional and global uses and perceptions of maritime space.
 Phil has published widely on this topic and in related areas of communications law and Polar politics, with research being funded by the U.S. National Science Foundation, the European Commission, and the International Council for Canadian Studies.
-He has authored six books and over fifty journal publications and book chapters, including the forthcoming “Steering Between Scylla and Charybdis: The Northwest Passage as Territorial Sea” (Ocean Development and International Law 45(1)); Contesting the Arctic: Politics and Imaginaries in the Circumpolar North (I.B.
-Tauris), and “Maintaining Hegemony at a Distance: Ambivalence in U.S. Arctic Policy” (in Polar Geopolitics, Edward Elgar).
-Prior to his position at Durham, Phil obtained a PhD in Geography from Clark University and taught for sixteen years at Florida State University.
+He has authored six books and over fifty journal publications and book chapters, including most recently, journal publications in Polar Record and Ocean Development & International Law, book chapters in Polar Geopolitics?
+Knowledge, Resources, and Legal Regimes and International Relations and the Arctic: Understanding Policy and Governance, and the book Contesting the Arctic: Politics and Imaginaries in the Circumpolar North.
+Phil hold a PhD in Geography from Clark University and is presently Associate Editor of the journal Political Geography.

 External Relations & Marketing Manager